 Employment Outlook and Salary Information

-The 2014-2024 BLS job forecast for electrical and electronics engineering technicians shows a 2% decline for this time period.
+The 2018-2028 BLS job forecast for electrical and electronics engineering technicians shows little or no change for this time period.
 Employment opportunities for electrical and electronics engineers were expected to see little to no change for the same time period.
 While consumers were projected to continue buying electronics, production competition from other countries was anticipated to hinder American job growth in this field.

 The BLS also showed that the 191,900 electrical engineers earned a median annual wage - as of May 2018 - of $96,640.
 The 130,500 electrical and electronics engineering technicians working as of May 2018 earned a median annual wage of $64,330.

 Opportunities for continuing education occur in Master of Engineering or a Master of Science programs, as well as doctoral-level training in electrical engineering.
 Ph.D. programs in engineering management are also available.
 Given the nature of the field, some programs allow students to opt for a final project in lieu of the completion of a thesis.
 Eligible applicants for these programs have typically earned a bachelor's degree in a field related to computer science, mathematics or engineering.